jensimmons/cssremedy/README.md

 # CSS Remedy

 Start your project with a remedy for the technical debt of CSS.
-A gift to you from Mozilla Developer Outreach.
+A gift to you from Mozilla Developer Relations.

 _This project is just getting started.
 It's too early to distribute it as part of other frameworks.
 Feel free to read the files and take inspiration, but do know we have a ways to go before it's really "ready to use"._